Maxence-Labesse/AutoMxL/README.md

 - train and test a model for each combination
 - get the best model in respect of a selected metric among valid model

+### Methods configuration
+All the methods parameters and hyper-parameters are stored in the file config.py

 Available classifiers : Random Forest, XGBOOST (and bagging)
 ```python
 auto_df.train_predict(verbose=False)